2022 Staff and

 USDA District Conservationist

 Arthur grew up on a small family farm in LaGrange County, Indiana.
 His job experiences in agriculture include working with vegetable and orchard production at home, as well as serving as a field crop scout for hybrid seed corn, potato, and tomato growing operations.
 He began his NRCS career as an intern in the Upper Peninsula of Michigan, learning a lot about forestry.
 After graduating from Purdue University in May of 2016, he began work as a Soil Conservationist in Ft.
 Wayne, IN.
 He has since worked in several USDA offices in the State of Indiana, including Angola, Jasper, and Albion.
-He enjoys spending time with family and friends, his girlfriend Emily and his dog Willy.
+He enjoys spending time with family and friends, his wife Emily and his dog Willy, and spends time working on house projects in Fremont, Indiana, gardening, hiking, skiing, biking, and traveling.

-Chuck Howard became the new Steuben County SWCD Board Vice Chairman in 2019.
+Chuck Howard has served as the Steuben County SWCD Board Vice Chairman in 2019.
 Chuck was voted in as a SWCD Board member in 2012.
 Chuck graduated from Hamilton High School before becoming an accomplished farmer and business owner.
-Chuck resides in Otsego Township and is where the family farm is located.
-Chuck is a member of the Maumee River Basin on behalf of the Steuben County SWCD.
-He owns and operates his construction company with his two sons’.
+He resides in Otsego Township, which is where the family farm is located, and he is a member of the Maumee River Basin Commission on behalf of the Steuben County SWCD.
+He owns and operates a construction company with his two sons.

 Board Secretary – Appointed